uncletoxa/teletubby/readme.md

 When using TeleTubby, consider the following guidelines:

-* Only repost videos from channels that you have the necessary permissions or licenses for.
+- Only repost videos from channels that you have the necessary permissions or licenses for.
-* Provide proper attribution to the original content creators.
+- Provide proper attribution to the original content creators.
-* If a content creator requests the removal of their video from your Telegram channel, promptly comply with their request.
+- If a content creator requests the removal of their video from your Telegram chat, promptly comply with their request.
-* Be mindful of the frequency and volume of videos being reposted to avoid excessive or abusive usage of the bot.
+- Be mindful of the frequency and volume of videos being reposted to avoid excessive or abusive usage of the bot.

 It is the responsibility of the user to ensure that their use of TeleTubby complies with applicable laws and regulations.
 The developers of TeleTubby shall not be held liable for any misuse or illegal activities conducted using this tool.